learn-co-curriculum/activerecord-validations-readme/README.md

   the options hash

-  This is best for validating a single attribute on one model, especially one that you're already using builtin validators for.
+  This is best for validating a single attribute on one model, especially one that you're already using built-in validators for.

   For example, in the Rails Guide, they define `EmailValidator` and then pass the `email: true` key-value pair to `#validates` to invoke it.